quiltdata/examples/athena_cfn/README.md

 1. Click dropdown "Create stack" > "With new resources (standard)"
 1. Select "Template is ready" (default)
-1. Select "Amazon S3 URL" (default)
+1. Select "Upload a template file"
-1. Paste in the `athena-bucket-cfn.yml` Object URL from before
+1. Click "Choose File" and select `athena-bucket-cfn.yml`
 1. Click Next
 1. Enter a new "Stack name", e.g.: `your-bucket-athena-quilt`
 1. Enter "QuiltAthenaStack", e.g.: `athena-quilt` (from part III.A.7)